Arif-PhyChem/MLQD/README.md

         'initState': 1,                 # Int:  Initial state with Initial Excitation case (only required in FMO complex case, Default is '1')
         'n_states': 2,                  # Int:  Number of states (SB) or sites (FMO).
 Default is 2 (SB) and 7 (FMO).
         'time': 20,                     # float: Propagation time in picoseconds (ps)  for FMO complex and in (a.u.) for spin-boson model
-        'time_step': 0.1,               # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better stick to that for good accuracy)
+        'time_step': 0.1,               # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better stick to that for good accuracy) Default values are 0.05 (spin-boson model) and 0.005ps for FMO complex
          'numLogf': 1.0                  # int: Number of Logistic function for the normalization of time dimension.
 Default value is 1.0.
         `LogCa` : 1.0                   # float: Coefficient "a" in the logistic function, default values is 1.0 (you may not provide it)
         `LogCb` : 15.0                  # float: Coefficient "b" in the logistic function, default values is 15.0 (you may not provide it)